Transitions Abroad Home. Transitions Abroad Home.

 Adventure

-In paddling boats near an iceberg in the Artic
+Fellow travelers in paddling boats near a spectacular iceberg in the Arctic.

-In paddling boats near a spectacular iceberg in the Artic.
+Adventures included using paddling boats near a spectacular iceberg in the Arctic.

 I traveled on camels’ backs through deserts in the Middle East, joined camping safaris in Namibia and Tanzania, trekked on foot through the mountains of Oman and Patagonia, and cycled through South Africa’s Cape and The Netherlands.

-I also boarded the Trans Siberian Express, the speedy bullet trains of Japan, overloaded buses in Burkina Faso, India and Sulawesi, and 4x4s crossing the unchartered terrains of Kyrgyzstan, Vietnam, and China.
+I also boarded the Trans Siberian Express, Japan's speedy bullet trains, overloaded buses in Burkina Faso, India, and Sulawesi, and 4x4s crossing the unchartered terrains of Kyrgyzstan, Vietnam, and China.

 Aboard the Indonesian pinisi (sailboat) "Matahariku" along the coast of West Papua and remote islands of the Indonesian archipelago.